 Itinerary 2: Have brunch at Alkaff Mansion.
 Take a walk up to the Flower Terrace.
 See what buildings you can recognise and spot from the Flower Terrace.

 Itinerary 3: Make your way along the Forest Walk down to Alexandra Arch and Hort Park.

 Telok Blangah Hill Park

-Three carparks (Car Park 1 is closest to Henderson Waves, Car Park 3 is closest to the Forest Walk)
+Where: Telok Blangah Green; three carparks available (Car Park 1 is closest to Henderson Waves, Car Park 3 is closest to the Forest Walk)